 A lawyer by profession, he also founded Mitupo.org, a platform for restoring, preserving and celebrating African culture and identity and promoting ownership of the evolution of culture.
 Prior to that, he coordinated the African Democracy Forum, was project coordinator at Southern Africa Trust and led the African Youth Parliament, among other roles.
 He also co-authored a paper on South African foreign policy and regional integration.

-David Patrician is a freelance journalist.
+David Patrician is a freelance journalist and moderator.

 Prior to this, he was a radio and news producer for the Voice of America in Washington, DC.
 David graduated from the University of Maryland with a double degree in government and politics, and did some of his master’s degree at Georgetown University.

 In addition, he has also moderated dozens of international conferences, including for example the Water Act Summit in Paris prior to COP 21.

 Dr Banu Pekol’s work focuses on peacebuilding and conflict transformation in relation to contested cultural heritage.
 Her work spans cultural heritage research on difficult pasts and projects that develop creative and research-based results, specialising in cultural diplomacy, contested heritage interpretation and management.
 She has over a decade of experience with different cultures at numerous multicultural heritage sites.